https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 34

-Stepping onto the biggest stage for the fourth time since their debut in 2006 and for the first time since the 2014 World Cup, Ivory Coast aim to advance past the group stage for the first time.
-Their group certainly looks like one of the tougher ones to navigate, but Ivory Coast’s young generation of players gives the impression that anything is possible.
+Stepping onto the biggest stage for the fourth time since their debut in 2006 and for the first time since the 2014 World Cup, Ivory Coast arrived determined to reach the knockout stages for the first time in their history.

 Manager and tactics